PremiseWP/Premise-WP/README.md

 ### Create an option page in one function

-Now you can create a full options page, add it to the admin menu, and insert fields, by calling just one function.
+Now you can create a full options page, add it to the admin menu, and insert fields by calling just one function.
 Here is how it works..

 Premise WP has a class `Premise_Options`, and when instantiated it will create a new admin page for you.
 All you should do is give it a title and some fields.
 Technically you dont need to pass anything to this class, but if you dont it will just create a blank page, we did  this on